proofzero/rollupid/docs/getting-started/auth-flow.md

 If you ever find yourself with an expired refresh token you can consider this as the user being "logged out" and redirect them back to passport for login to repeat this flow.

 ID tokens are only supplied when the initial set of tokens is retrieved, and are not provided again during usage of refresh tokens.
 Use the `/userinfo` endpoint to retrieve fresh user details.
-The response, as well as what is encoded in the ID token, is shaped follows:
+The response, as well as what is encoded in the ID token, is shaped as follows:

 ```typescript
 {